HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/ddc/usage/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

     ![](../../../../assets/Volt_MX_Foundry_Publish.png "Publishing the Integration Service")

 2. Once the App is published, we can now test the API endpoint by using **Developer Portals**.
-Click **Developer Portals** the sidenav then click the on link where your environment is located.
+Click on **Developer Portals** in the sidenav then click the on link where your environment is located.
 This will open a new tab in your browser.

     ![](../../../../assets/Volt_MX_Foundry_Developer_Portals.png "Accesing the Developer Portals")